Dynamic Sparse Training with Structured Sparsity: Abstract

 \section{Abstract}

 \Gls{dst} methods achieve state-of-the-art results in sparse neural network training, matching the generalization of dense models while enabling sparse training and inference.
-Although the resulting models are highly sparse and theoretically cheaper to train, achieving speedups with unstructured sparsity on real-world hardware is challenging.
-In this work, we propose a sparse-to-sparse \gls{dst} method to learn a variant of \emph{structured} N:M sparsity by imposing a \emph{constant fan-in} constraint.
-We demonstrate with both a theoretical analysis and empirical results: state-of-the-art spare-to-sparse structured \gls{dst} performance on a variety of network architectures, a condensed representation with a reduced parameter and memory footprint, and reduced inference time compared to dense models with a naive PyTorch CPU implementation of the condensed representation.
-Our source code is available \href{https://github.com/calgaryml/condensed-sparsity}{here}.
+Although the resulting models are highly sparse and theoretically less computationally expensive, achieving speedups with unstructured sparsity on real-world hardware is challenging.
+In this work, we propose a sparse-to-sparse \gls{dst} method, \gls{srigl}, to learn a variant of fine-grained \emph{structured} N:M sparsity by imposing a \emph{constant fan-in} constraint.
+Using our empirical analysis of existing \gls{dst} methods at high sparsity, we additionally employ a neuron ablation method which enables \gls{srigl} to achieve state-of-the-art sparse-to-sparse structured \gls{dst} performance on a variety of \gls{nn} architectures.
+Using a 90\% sparse linear layer, we demonstrate a real-world acceleration of 3.4$\times$/2.5$\times$ on CPU for \emph{online inference} and 1.7$\times$/13.0$\times$ on GPU for inference with a batch size of 256 when compared to equivalent dense/unstructured (CSR) sparse layers, respectively. \blfootnote[1]{ \begingroup \thefootnote{}\footnote{#1} \endgroup } \blfootnote{Our source code is available \href{https://github.com/calgaryml/condensed-sparsity}{here}.}

 \glsresetall \glsunset{rigl}